 The photographic why has exactly the same function as the existential why that gives you the reasons why you live.
 Your existential why gets you up every day.
 It defines your role as a human being.

 Your photographic why defines why you go out into the field to shoot.
 It is the guiding light of your photographic approach.

 This concept prevents you from getting lost in your projects.
-I advise you to write it down in two or three sentences maximum.
-Then learn it by heart so you never forget it.
+I advise you to write it down in only two or three sentences.
+Learn it by heart so you never forget it.

 It can evolve over time.
-Its nature will not change over time, but you will refine it, make it more precise according to your maturity.
+Its nature will not change over time, but you will refine it and make it more precise according to your maturity.